charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 The selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
 It turns out this only happens in a few percent of hands.
 The cycling on [[Sheltered Thicket]] gives a comparable boost.
 And things only get worse for [[Cinder Glade]] as the game goes on.
 Our curve tops out at six, so we don't typically care if our seventh land enters the battlefield untapped.
 Meanwhile, the cycling on [[Sheltered Thicket]] remains relevant as a way to dig for high-impact sideboard cards and finishers.

+Contrary to the conventional wisdom, there is no loss of early-game consistency when a [[Valakut, the Molten Pinnacle:Valakut]] deck swaps [[Farseek]] for [[Explore]].
+The odds to whiff with [[Explore]] are offset by the odds to draw a missing piece.
+Similarly, [[Sheltered Thicket]] does just as well as [[Cinder Glade]].
+Each outperforms [[Shivan Oasis]] by a small margin.
+Even the largest (apparent) gaps in goldfishing performance are comparable to the model's percent-level statistical and systematic uncertainties.